 Despite the lack of international consensus, there is a near-total absence of dissent to COI findings in the Western popular discourse.
 As will be shown, news media typically begin from already questionable COI conclusions and add another layer of negative-exceptionalism and de-contextualization.
 Holocaust analogies, typically based on public statements made by Head Commissioner Justice Michael Kirby, often frame these reports and serve to foster a very understandable reluctance to critically engage with the COI.
 Expressions of indeterminacy towards atrocities presented as ‘Holocaust-like’ expose the author to questions about her personal and professional integrity.

 There has, however, been some significant resistance to the human rights field in the critical literature, primarily in two issues of the academic journal Critical Asian Studies released before and after the COI.
-The paucity of critical work makes these articles particularly import.
+The paucity of critical work makes these articles particularly important.
 Hazel Smith (2014: 127) directly refutes the CAH finding regarding the right to food and attributes this to “the unconscious adoption of a securitized perspective through which knowledge about North Korea is filtered.”
 Christine Hong (2013b: 511) calls for reframing North Korean human rights away from the “evil” frame that unites the “beneficiaries of past injustice” and obscures the real violence of human rights advocacy – i.e. sanctions, militarism, and coercive market opening.
 Hong (2013a) also illustrates the linkage between the technologies of war and their use exposing DPRK human rights violations, both of which “strive to delegitimize and destroy rather than faithfully represent the enemy” (Ibid: 567).
 Ju Hui Judy Han (2013) critiques the unequal power structures and evangelical character of Christian missionary ‘safe houses’ in China, including their relationship to human smuggling and forced marriages of Korean women to Chinese men.
 Dae-Han Song and Christine Hong (2014) emphasize that the National Endowment for Democracy (NED) is an arm of American foreign policy and its assistance to single-issue human rights NGOs (“right-wing, neoconservative South Korean human rights and defector groups”, Ibid: 39) is part of a pro-liberalization and anti-communist regime change strategy that exists despite a lack of evidence of domestic dissent in the DPRK.
 The ideological functions of NED are crucial to recognize because, as will be shown, it is often a source of funding for NGOs and sometimes news agencies that are the primary substantiation for COI findings.

 Other articles link the DPRK economy, food insecurity and the state of war.
 Paul Liem (2014) argues that poverty and hunger are the most serious problems in the DPRK, asserting the need to recognize the state of war and develop a peace regime under the right to peace.
 Suh Bo-hyuk (2014) also advocates the North Korean right to peace against the militarization of human rights, appealing for historical contextualization to spread responsibility across Korean War belligerents.
 He argues, consistent with this dissertation, that “progress in human rights requires the abolition of militarism as a necessary precondition” (Ibid: 10).
 Sanghyuk S. Shin and Ricky Y. Choi (2013) point out the DPRK’s impressive public health achievements and argue for a right-to-health framework that depoliticizes humanitarian conditions, prioritizes development over humanitarian relief, and gives serious consideration to the government’s geopolitical context.
 Haeyoung Kim (2014) advocates economic engagement, stressing the mostly unacknowledged steps the DPRK has taken towards economic liberalization and the “significant role” economic sanctions play in “stymieing North Korea’s efforts to recalibrate its economic system” (Ibid: 92).
 The detailed critique of Chapter Two sources these and other critical works in order to critique or provide context to COI findings.